DOL-003/dol-003-web/lib/compendium/boards/index.md

 ### Goomwave

-The first well-known aftermarket motherboard was the Goomwave, which features hot-swappable [stickbox potentiometers](/compendium/sticks/pots), [notch](/compendium/shells/mods/notches) calibration, [pode](/compendium/sticks/pots#pode) emulation, and various other customizable settings.
+The first well-known aftermarket motherboard was the Goomwave, which features hot-swappable [stickbox potentiometers](/compendium/sticks/pots), [notch](/compendium/shells/mods/notches) calibration, [PODE](/compendium/sticks/pots#pode) emulation, and various other customizable settings.
 At the project's peak, many top Melee players used a Goomwave, and demand far outstripped supply since the project was closed-source and only the maintainers could produce the boards.
-More recently, the Goomwave project has been more dormant in the wake of PhobGCC's growing popularity.
+More recently, the Goomwave project has been more dormant in the wake of PhobGCC's growing popularity, and due to some macro-like functionality Goomwave controllers may not be tournament-legal in the near future.

 ### PhobGCC